-An Australian owned data centre and connectivity provider, iSeek Communications has just launched a new cloud-based Backup-as-a-Service (BaaS).
+An Australian owned data center and connectivity provider, iSeek Communications has just launched a new cloud-based Backup-as-a-Service (BaaS).

 Using Veeam Cloud Connect, the new solution will enhance the company's iseek cloud service by adding disaster recovery capabilities.